osama-alshanti/PinLockView-Update/README.md

 # PinLockView-Update
-The project run without import the library in your project because classes already exist , just add classes and go-ahead
+The project run without import the library in your project because classes already exist , just add classes and get start

 This update includes :